 Swirling gives off a youthful blend of honey, orange, apple, darker licorice and fennel, roasted pineapple, roasted oak, cinnamon, and very faint hints of dried berries.
 There’s a noticeable honey baked bread / pineapple bun scent coming from the high-rye MGP bourbon, but I don’t get much Dickel this time and whatever else is in the blend.

-Stellum Bourbon smells good, like a younger MGP bourbon, but without as much darker sweetness and overall richness that I’ve found from Smooth Ambler Old Scout 5 Year Single Barrel bourbons.
-It smells good, but nothing particularly noteworthy.
+Stellum Bourbon smells good, like a younger MGP bourbon, but without as much darker sweetness and overall richness that I’ve found from Smooth Ambler Old Scout 5 Year Single Barrel bourbon.
+It smells good, but nothing particularly noteworthy, mature, or developed.

 I can’t clearly describe what the Kentucky and Tennessee bourbons add to the blend, but for me Stellum Bourbon tastes like a high-rye-MGP-forward bourbon with well-controlled heat, making it a solid drinker.
 The drawback is that I can’t find anything that stands-out to make it more than just solid and make me want to go buy another bottle.

 Whiskey is also for sharing, so I use Vivaplex, 12, Amber, 2 oz Glass Bottles, with Lids for smaller samples and Vivaplex, 12, Amber, 4 oz Glass Bottles, with Lids for larger ones.
 Full transparency – This is an Amazon affiliate link so I may earn a commission if you buy this or something else.
 Regardless, I actually use these myself.